Gradient-Guided Exploration of Generative Model's Latent Space for Controlled Iris Image Augmentations: Solution Description

 \subsection{Optimization Procedure}

-To generate the samples, we employed either the Adam or AdamW optimizers with a learning rate of $0.03$ for models with and without the identity loss, respectively.
-This choice of optimizers facilitated faster and more stable convergence during training.
-The optimization process was continued until the model reached the desired target value.
-To ensure training stability and prevent gradient explosion, we applied gradient clipping to the latent variable $z_0$ using a maximum norm of $1.0$.
+To generate synthetic iris samples, we employed AdamW optimizer with a learning rate of $0.008$.
+The optimization process was performed for a maximum of 30 iterations.
+However, a target criterion can be specified to enable early termination once the desired objective values of the selected set of image attributes are reached.
+To enhance training stability and mitigate the risk of gradient explosion, gradient clipping was applied to the latent variable, with the maximum norm constrained to $1.0$.